Worville/worville.github.io/_posts/2018-05-13-Cleaning-The-MLS-Salary-Dump.markdown

 This script could definitely be improved with functions and I didn't really go back to re-write any of the earlier parts of this script - but hopefully it contains a few useful snippets you can take away and use elsewhere!

-If you don't want to run through the code, and just want to get the data to play with you can find it here: https://t.co/7py34jC5uL
+If you don't want to run through the code, and just want to get the data to play with you can find it [here](https://t.co/7py34jC5uL).

 Any questions/thoughts, find me on twitter [@Worville](http://www.twitter.com/Worville).